 If you think your computer might be infected with a Trojan already, follow these steps:

-- Update Your Antivirus Software: Ensure that your antivirus is up to date for the best protection.
+- Update your antivirus software: Ensure that your antivirus software is up to date for the best protection.

-- Change Your Passwords: If you suspect that a Trojan has stolen your personal information, change your passwords immediately.
+- Change your passwords: If you suspect that a Trojan has stolen your personal information, change your passwords immediately.
+Enabling 2-Factor Authentication ensures that even if a Trojan steals your password, hackers can’t easily log in.

 Conclusion